 3. Other Eligibility Requirements

 (a) Use of Funds.
-An application must propose to use Project funds, including grant and other contributions committed under the evaluation criteria for eligible purposes.
+Your application must propose to use Project Funds for eligible purposes.
 Eligible Project purposes include the development of:

 - Health care services;

 - the development and expansion of public health-related facilities in the Delta Region.

 (b) Project Eligibility.
 The proposed Project must take place within the Delta Region as defined in this Notice.
 However, the applicant need not propose to serve the entire Delta Region.

 (c) Project Input.
 Your proposed Project must be developed based on input from local governments, public health care providers, and other entities in the Delta Region.

 (d) Grant Period Eligibility.
 All awards are limited to up to a 24 month grant period based upon the complexity of the Project.
 Your proposed grant period should begin no earlier than February 1, 2019, and should end no later than 24 months following that date.
 If you receive an award, your grant period will be revised to begin on the actual date of award—the date the grant agreement is executed by the Agency—and your grant period end date will be adjusted accordingly.
 Your Project activities must begin within 90 days of the date of award.
 If you request funds for a time period beginning before February 1, 2019, and/or ending later than 24 months from that date, your application will be ineligible.
 The length of your grant period should be based on your Project's complexity, as indicated in your application work plan.